Struggling to pay your debts?

-- Pensioners can also apply for debt review as pension is an income.
+- Pensioners can also apply for debt review as a pension is an income.

-- Upon approaching a Legal Counsellor, s/he must determine if the debtor is probably over-indebted.
-If there is a likelihood of over-indebtedness, the matter is referred to our Debt Counselling department.
+- Upon approaching a Legal Counsellor, they will determine if you are over-indebted.
+If there is a likelihood that you are over-indebted, the matter is referred to our Debt Counselling department.

-- Our Debt Counsellor takes the final decision on whether a debtor is over-indebted – the Debt Counsellor may agree or disagree with the Legal Counsellor.
+- Our Debt Counsellor takes the final decision on whether you are over-indebted – the Debt Counsellor may agree or disagree with the Legal Counsellor.

-- The debtor is not over-indebted.
-The application is rejected where the debtor may go to Magistrate's Court and apply for an order to be declared over-indebted.
+- That you are not over-indebted.
+The application is rejected but you may go to a Magistrate's Court and apply for an order to be declared over-indebted.

-- The debtor is over-indebted.
-The Debt Counsellor then recommends the Magistrate's Court to make an appropriate order such as rescheduling the debtor's monthly payments to creditors.
-The creditors will be notified of this conclusion through a legal notice.
-This notice will give confirmation of over-indebtedness and the new repayment proposal will be sent to the creditors.
-It gives the creditors peace of mind that the debtor will keep to the new arrangement to pay each month and not skip or short pay on monthly repayments.
-This process is finalised as soon as the Magistrate makes the debt review application an Order of Court.
+- That you are over-indebted.
+The Debt Counsellor then recommends to the Magistrate's Court to make an appropriate order such as rescheduling your monthly payments to your creditors.
+Your creditors will be notified of this conclusion through a legal notice.
+This notice will give confirmation of your over-indebtedness and the new repayment proposal will be sent to your creditors.
+It gives your creditors peace of mind that you will keep to the new arrangement to pay each month and not skip or short pay on monthly repayments.
+This process is finalised as soon as the Magistrate makes the debt review application an order of court.

 Why use LegalWise's Debt Counsellor?

-- Our registered Debt Counsellor is trained to seek out the best possible outcomes for all parties involved and is more likely to get a positive response from the debtor's creditors as opposed to a debtor approaching his/her creditors.
+- Our registered Debt Counsellor corresponds with and is likely to get a positive response from your creditors when it comes to negotiating repayments, as opposed to you approaching your creditors.

-- Once we have made an application for debt review, credit providers cannot attach any assets or take any further legal action against the debtor until a decision is finalised.
-We ensure credit providers follow and adhere to the correct procedure.
+- Once we have made an application for debt review, credit providers cannot attach any of your assets or take any further legal action against you until a decision is finalised.
+We ensure your credit providers follow and adhere to the correct procedure.

-- Repayment of the debtor's debt obligations is through a payment distribution agency – an independent third party who monitors the repayments from the debtor to the creditors.
+- Repayment of your debt obligations are made through a payment distribution agency – an independent third party who monitors the repayments from you to your creditors.

-- Our Debt Counsellor will advise a debtor on ways to manage his/her living expenses through a budget drafted by the Debt Counsellor.
-A Debt Counsellor will set aside a certain amount of income for the debtor's necessities such as food, school fees, transport costs etc, and the remainder of the money is left to pay the debtor's debts.
+- Our Debt Counsellor will advise you on ways to manage your living expenses by drafting a budget for you and will set aside a certain amount of income for your necessities such as food, school fees, transport costs etc, and the remainder of the money is left to pay your debts.